What is the best place to exchange currency?

 Setting off abroad?
-If you’re planning a trip outside the US, you’re going to need some travel money.
+If you’re planning a trip outside the US, you’ll need some travel money.

 Banks aren’t always the best option for transactions involving currency, especially when it comes to international transfers (where the fees can be eye-watering).